LLNL/Umpire/docs/sphinx/getting_started.rst

 By default, Umpire will only support host memory.
-Additional backends for device support can be enabled using the options detailed in :doc:`advanced_configuration`.
+Additional backends for device support can be enabled using the options detailed in :ref:`Advanced Configuration`.
 CMake will provide output about which compiler is being used and the values of other options.
 Once CMake has completed, Umpire can be built with Make: